algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

 `
 ```

-# Application Methods
+# Application methods

 ## Create

-The creator will deploy the application using the [create app](../../stateful#creating-the-smart-contract) method.
+The creator will deploy the application using the [create app](../stateful#creating-the-smart-contract) method.
 It requires 7 parameters:

 - sender: address, representing the creator of the app
 - sp: suggested parameters obtained from the network